colealanroberts-zz/hackfetch/README.md

 # Hackfetch

 A Promise based Javascript wrapper for the HackerNews API.
-Follows all endpoints for the official [HackerNews Firebase API](https://github.com/HackerNews/API/).
+Hackfetch follows all endpoints for the official [HackerNews Firebase API](https://github.com/HackerNews/API/).